KCET: Programming

 While it acted as the flagship PBS station for the Los Angeles metropolitan area, KCET mainly distributed Los Angeles-based productions for other independent producers, rather than producing much programming by itself for the national PBS system.
-The mascot who appears during breaks is Captain Infinity, who breaks the fourth wall.

 KCET produced Roger Fisher's The Advocates (1969–1984), Boboquivari (1970–1971), Leon Russell's Homewood Session (1970 TV Special), Meeting of Minds (1977–1981), and Artbound (2012–).

 In 1971, KCET began producing Hollywood Television Theater, TV movies directed by Norman Lloyd, Stacy Keach, Ivan Dixon, Lee Grant, and others.
 In 1976, KCET began producing Visions.

 It produced the acclaimed Carl Sagan series Cosmos: A Personal Voyage from 1978 to 1979.
 KCET produced or presented The Cousteau Odyssey, Trying Times, and the Hispanic family drama American Family for PBS.
 It was one of the consortium of stations that produced American Playhouse.

 To commemorate the 60th anniversary of the liberation of Auschwitz-Birkenau concentration camp, KCET produced a six-part miniseries in conjunction with the BBC called Auschwitz: Inside the Nazi State.

 Huell Howser's California's Gold was produced at the KCET lot, until the series ended following Howser's death in 2013.

 KCET also produced the weeknight talk show Tavis Smiley and a PBS science show, Wired Science.
 A television program designed for care-givers, A Place of Our Own and its Spanish language equivalent, Los Niños en Su Casa are taped at the KCET studios, produced with a grant from BP.

 A few children's programs have also come from KCET—Storytime, The Puzzle Place, Adventures from the Book of Virtues, The Charlie Horse Music Pizza, and Sid the Science Kid (the latter now airing on KOCE).

 KCET also produced California Connected, a television newsmagazine about various people, places and events throughout California, co-produced with KQED in San Francisco, KVIE in Sacramento, and KPBS in San Diego.
 This series ended its run in 2007 after five seasons.